drewrwilson/countdown/README.md

 # Countdown

-## Make a customized countdown webpage to your upcoming event
+## Make a customized countdown webpage for your upcoming event

 ### Customize the text, the colors, the logo.
 Host it for free.
 You can even use your own custom domain.